ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

 oarsub -l gpu=1 -I -t besteffort -t exotic
 ```

+**WARNING** When using the `-t exotic` option, you can still obtain non-exotic resources!
+You should filter on the cluster name (`-p` option) or other properties if you want exclusively exotic resources.

 ### Choosing a job duration

 Of course, you might want to run a job for a different duration than one hour.
 The `-l` option allows you to pass a comma-separated list of parameters specifying the needed resources for the job, and walltime is a special resource defining the duration of your job: